 Max has loads of family-friendly movies and shows, all organized into age groups and even content “hubs” for networks and studios like Sesame Workshop (Sesame Street), Cartoon Network, Studio Ghibli, and Looney Tunes.
 You can also create a profile for each child, which lets you customize parental controls according to each kid’s age/maturity level/chore-completion status.

 One drawback to this bundle is that Sling TV doesn’t carry a lot of local broadcast affiliates.
-But you can get those channels by purchasing an OTA antenna.
-You can get one for as little as $30, but Sling TV will give you one free if you prepay for three months of service.
+But you can get those channels by purchasing an OTA antenna—you can get one for as little as $30.

 Customize it

-• If your budget’s super tight, Sling Freestream has Cartoon Network, DuckTV, Kabillion, Pocketwatch, and Ryan Friends (saves $53.00/mo.).
+- If your budget’s super tight, Sling Freestream has Cartoon Network, DuckTV, Kabillion, Pocketwatch, and Ryan Friends.

-• Maybe you run a Nickelodeon household.
-In that case, you’ll want Paramount+ with SHOWTIME for on-demand access to SpongeBob SquarePants, Blue’s Clues, and more (adds $11.99/mo.).
+- Maybe you run a Nickelodeon household.
+In that case, you’ll want Paramount+ with SHOWTIME for on-demand access to SpongeBob SquarePants, Blue’s Clues, and more (adds $12.99/mo.).

 Sportsball Domination